コンテンツにスキップ

 -What do you pay attention to when planning an exhibition and selecting artists?

-We also want local artists to not just stop at FAS, but to have a place where they can take off as a hub, and to be able to connect with the outside world.
+We also want local artists to not just stop at FAS, but to have a place where they can take off as a hub and connect with the outside world.
 Until now, there was no such place, so it seems that Fujisawa artists often went outside the city on their own.
 We also hope that it will become a place like a port where they can return even if they go out.

 We are planning to start an open exhibition this year, which will not only be limited to Fujisawa City, but will also be open to people from overseas who live in Japan.
 I am looking forward to the start of a diverse cultural exchange.